| Title: | Formal Concept Analysis |

 ConceptLattice$decompose(C)

-A list of Concept
+CA list of Concepts

-A list, each field is the set of meet-irreducible elements whose supremum is the corresponding element in C
+A list, each field is the set of meet-irreducible elements whose supremum is the corresponding element in C.

 supremum()